JakeTurner616/JakeTurner616.github.io/_posts/2024-06-12-DiscordTorrentManager.md

 2. Navigate to the `Web UI` section under the `Web UI` tab.

 3. Check the `Enable the Web User Interface (Remote control)` box.

+5. Set a network interface to bind the webui in the `IP Address` text box.

-4. Set a username and password for the Web UI or setup whitelist rules.
+6. Set a username and password for the Web UI.

-5. Note the IP address and port number where the Web UI will be accessible (e.g., `http://10.0.0.153:8080`).

-6. Create torrent categories in qBittorrent to associate the downloaded content with the folders they should be saved to (for example: movies > Z://some/location/movies, tv > Z://some/location/tv).
-These are to be used with `/magnet`. (`/magnet <magnet_link> <category>`) These could be set somwhere that can be accessed by a media player like plex, jellyfin, or anything really.
+7. Create torrent categories in qBittorrent to associate the downloaded content with the folders they should be saved to (for example: movies > Z://some/location/movies, tv > Z://some/location/tv).
+These are to be used with `/magnet <magnet_link> <category>` The category save paths could be set somwhere that has access to a media player like plex, jellyfin, or anything really.

 ## Discord Bot Setup

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications) and create a new bot application.

-2. Navigate to the `Bot` section and create a new bot.

-3. Create and copy the bot token.
+2. Create and copy the bot token.

-4. Invite the bot to your server using the OAuth2 URL Generator under the `OAuth2` tab.
-Make sure to give the bot the necessary permissions.
+3. Invite the bot to your server using the OAuth2 URL Generator under the `OAuth2` tab.
+Make sure to give the bot the necessary permissions for slash commands, reactions, and text.

 ## Configuration